 Special Food Service Program for Children was created.
 The 3-year pilot provided grants to States to help provide meals for children when school was not in session.
 There were two components--Child Care and Summer.
 In 1969, about 99,000 children participated in the summer program, at 1,200 sites.

-Section 738 of the Consolidated Appropriations Act, 2008 (Public Law 110-161) signed into law Dec.
+Section 738 of the Consolidated Appropriations Act, 2008 (PL 110-161) signed into law Dec.
 26, 2007, extended the simplified cost accounting procedures in SFSP to all sponsors in all States nationwide.

-Agriculture Appropriations Act (Public Law 111-80), authorized $85 million for demonstration projects to develop and test methods of providing access to food for low-income children in urban and rural areas during the summer months.
+Agriculture Appropriations Act (PL 111-80), authorized $85 million for demonstration projects to develop and test methods of providing access to food for low-income children in urban and rural areas during the summer months.

-Section 103 of the Healthy, Hunger-Free Kids Act of 2010 (Public Law 111-296) signed into law on Dec.
+Section 103 of the Healthy, Hunger-Free Kids Act of 2010 (PL 111-296) signed into law on Dec.
 13, 2010, removed limits on the number of sites that private nonprofit organizations may operate in SFSP.